France: Risk Assessment

-The balance of goods runs a structural deficit, as the country is a net energy importer.
-In contrast, the balance of services is in surplus thanks to tourism revenues.
-Since 2015, the goods and services balance excluding energy has become negative, as the manufactured products deficit has steadily widened due to increased investments in machines and the delocalization of automotive production.
-This deficit is partially offset by the income surplus (dividends of French subsidiaries abroad).
-The current account deficit is mainly financed by the issuance of debt securities held by non-residents.
+The current account deficit will remain stable in 2019.
+While the goods balance is structurally in deficit as the country is a net energy importer, the services balance is in surplus thanks to tourism revenues.
+Since 2015, the balance of goods and services excluding energy has become negative, as the deficit in manufactured goods continues to widen, mainly due to the relocation of automobile production and investment in imported machinery.
+At the same time, this deficit is only partially offset by the excess income generated by dividends from French subsidiaries abroad.
+The resulting small current account deficit is mainly financed by debt or equity issues held by non-residents.